bernattorras/Delete-Duplicate-Post-Meta-Fields---WP-CLI-Command/README.md

 - `[--post_id=<post_id>]` - If set, only the duplicate meta fields for the given post will be checked.
 - `[--export=<export>]` - If set, the duplicate meta fields will be exported to a CSV file.
 Options:
     - `[none]` or `keys` (default): Exports a CSV file with a list of the posts with duplicate meta_keys including their post_id and the number of duplicate keys (count).
-    - `values`: Exports a CSV file with the keys (previous case) and another one with the values of the duplicated meta_keys.
+    - `values`: Exports a CSV file with the values of the duplicated meta_keys.
+    - `'meta_key[meta_key_name]'`: Exports a CSV file with all the posts and values of a specific meta key.

 # Notes
 - If `--dry-run` isn't used, all the postmeta entries with the same `post_id`, `meta_value` **and** `meta_key` will be deleted.